lingtalfi/Light_DbSynchronizer/README.md

-A semi-automated tool to synchronize your database with a create file.
+A semi-automated tool to synchronize your database with a "create" file.

 This is a [Light plugin](https://github.com/lingtalfi/Light/blob/master/doc/pages/plugin.md).